 It should therefore be for the court to determine the most appropriate action certification in any particular proceeding.
 In doing so it should have regard to: the nature and type of action; fairness to the parties (which would include an assessment as to whether its ability to properly decide the substantive issues which arise in the action can be properly adjudicated); efficiency of disposal; and the public interest.
 Mixed-certification should also be made where appropriate i.e., opt-out on issues common to all the represented class i.e., where there are common issues as to liability and/or causation, decertification of the opt-out when those issues are resolved with the action continuing either as individual claims or, where appropriate, on an opt-in basis, in order to properly and fairly resolve remaining issues which demonstrate too great a dissimilarity to justify the claim continuing on an opt-out basis.
+In such circumstances the combination of opt-out on some issues with opt-in on other discrete issues provides an advantage over opt-out being combined with a GLO process.
+It does so because the use of the GLO would require individual represented class members (represented under the initial opt-out) to bring individual claims on the discrete issues, whereas the use of opt-in would simply require the certification of a representative party for the discrete issue with relevant class members straightforwardly giving notice that they opt-in.
+Such a process offers a more efficient and effective mechanism to prosecute a mixed-certification claim both from the perspective of litigants and the court.

-189 As Roche (2005) notes the US Rule 23 was not designed to deal with mass tort actions; also see Moller, Controlling Unconstitutional Class Actions: A Blueprint for Future Lawsuit Reform, (2005) Cato Institute Policy Analysis (No 546).
+193 As Roche (2005) notes US Rule 23 was not designed to deal with mass tort actions; also see Moller, Controlling Unconstitutional Class Actions: A Blueprint for Future Lawsuit Reform, (2005) Cato Institute Policy Analysis (No 546).